tesselo/pixels/README.md

   - `product_type` The processing level of the Sentinel-2 images.
 Either `S2MSI1C` (Level-1C) or `S2MSI2A` (Level-2A).
   - `composite` A boolean switching on composite mode
   - `latest_pixel` A boolean switching on latest pixel mode.
-  - `render` A boolean specifying if the data should be returned as rendered PNG file (`true`), or as GeoTIFF files ina a ZIP file (`false`).
+  - `format` A string specifying the format.
+One of `['PNG', 'ZIP', 'NPZ']`.
+PNG will return a rendered png image, ZIP will pack all bands as GeoTIFF files in a zip archive, NPZ will will return a compressed numpy NPZ file.
+Defaults to `ZIP`
   - `color` A boolean specifying if the visual bands should be combined into an RGB file for convenience.
   - `bands` Which bands to include in the result, if a ZIP file is requested.
 If RGB is requested, the visual bands will be added automatically, if composite is requested, all bands will be included by default.
   - `delay` A boolean specifying if the result should be computed in asynchronous mode.
 If `true`, the enpdoint will return a unique link to download the data as soon as its finished.
 Recommended for larger areas and for ZIP files (with render=False).
   - `search_only` A boolean specifying if the endpoint should only send back the list of images that match the search query.
+This will skip the image requests and only return an image search result as json.
   - `clip_to_geom` A boolean specifying if the output raster should be clipped against the geometry.

 #### Example